klntsky/tmux-seamless-remote/README.md

 Stop doing mental math calculating the right prefix combination.

 `Alt` + **arrow** switches focused pane both inside the current tmux and across an SSH boundary (when the tmux on the other side also has this plugin installed).
+It respects layout geometry - as if the pane layout was in a single local tmux session.

 ## Demo